isomerpages/mlaw-cmc/index.md

   - infopic:
       title: Step into our mediation room
       id: infopic
-      description: Step into our mediation room.
-Hear from our mediators how mediation works.
-Watch our video here.
-Available in English, Chinese, Malay and Tamil.
+      description: Hear from our mediators how mediation works.
+Watch our video now available in English, Chinese, Malay and Tamil.
       button: watch our video here
       url: /mediation-at-the-cmc/
       image: /images/Web Revamp pics/infopic_thumbnail.png